 The University is divided into four academic divisions:

-The Division of Health Sciences Division incorporates the Faculty of Dentistry, the School of Pharmacy, the School of Physiotherapy, and the Otago Medical School.
+The Division of Health Sciences Division incorporates the Faculty of Dentistry; Otago Medical School; the School of Biomedical Sciences; the School of Pharmacy; the School of Physiotherapy; University of Otago, Christchurch; and University of Otago, Wellington.

-We belong administratively to the Otago School of Medical Sciences (OSMS).
-Our Head of Department reports directly to the OSMS Dean, who in turn is responsible to the Pro-Vice-Chancellor, Division of Health Sciences.
+We belong administratively to the School of Biomedical Sciences (BMS).
+Our Head of Department reports directly to the BMS Dean, who in turn is responsible to the Pro-Vice-Chancellor, Division of Health Sciences.

-The OSMS was established at the beginning of 1996 and comprises:
+The BMS was established at the beginning of 1996 and comprises:

 - Department of Anatomy

 - Department of Microbiology and Immunology

 - Department of Pharmacology and Toxicology